gautriv/aimldocumentation/_docs/ai-ml-fundamentals.md

 You'll learn how to adjust your writing style, use the right tone, and build clarity even for the most complex concepts.

 Let's move from understanding AI to helping others understand it.

+## Test Your Knowledge

+Put your understanding of AI and ML fundamentals to the test with this quick quiz!

+{% include quiz.html id="ai_ml_fundamentals" title="AI and ML Fundamentals Quiz" description="Test your understanding of the core concepts covered in this chapter." questions=site.data.ai_ml_fundamentals_questions theme="green" %}